trueos/trueos-docs/trueos-handbook/helpsupport.rst

 wireless network.

-The :command:`dmesg` command lists the hardware probed during boot time and will indicate if the associated driver was loaded.
+The :command:`dmesg` command lists the hardware probed during boot time and indicates if the associated driver was loaded.
 To search the output of this command for specific information, pipe it to :command:`grep` as seen in this example:

 .. code-block:: none